JustGoscha/justgoscha.github.io/_posts/2018-07-28-readable-code-conditionals.md

 }
 ```

 In the above example.
 No problem at all.
 Code is still readable.
 But usually that's not how code in real world applications looks like.
-It gets messy quite fast and before you know it, you have a bunch of conditions in one statement, that you cannot decipher one month later.
+It gets messy quite fast and before you know it.
+You end up with a bunch of conditions in one statement, where everybody has to stop and think every time they stumble over it.

 ### More complex example